acciochris/machine-learning/README.md

 # Machine Learning All in One

 The code in here are sourced from my several other machine learning repos, both public and private.
-I regularly update this repository (via Github Actions).
+I regularly update this repository.

 Repos: